Skimboarding: Flatland or Inland Skimboards

 Inland boards are generally made of wood and are easy to find at a local surf or skate shop, depending on your location.
 Inland boards tend to be made of wood and have a hpl bottom and, therefore, are called "woodies" by wave-riding skimboarders.
 Wood core boards are quite rugged, and are meant for grinding rails and doing tricks.
 They stand up well against rocks, shells, obstacles, and general wear, and are great for beginners because they are simple to make and low-price.
 They are also used by a lot of professional skim boarders.

 There are two basic sides of the spectrum for board types.
 The “Trick board,” a board where both sides are symmetrical and the shape is even throughout.
 This makes it ideal for spinning the board and completing tricks due to its symmetry.
 The “Cruiser board,” a board where the shape follows the same curves as a surfboard and is either slightly pointed or rounded at the top or tip and the back is slightly rounder.
 The backside of the board can also have a tail.
-These boards are typically called pintails.
+These are typically called "pintail boards".

+These types of boards are usually used in flatland or urban skimming, due to the wood being resistant, therefore adapting to all surfaces, as well as the fact that with these boards the skimmer can perform tricks in an easier way.
+The wood also makes it complicated to catche waves, skimmers then decided to stick with these boards for flatland and urban skimboard, and use wave riding skimboards to catch waves.